mollyim/flatline-platform/docs/architecture.md

 The component that collects metrics from the [Whisper](#whisper-service) component, which would otherwise log an exception every time that telemetry would be attempted.
 This component replaces the [DogStatsD](https://docs.datadoghq.com/developers/dogstatsd/) agent that is used to report metrics to the commercial Datadog service in the original implementation.

 The Flatline prototype uses the StatsD receiver from the OpenTelemetry Collector in order to provide compatibility with the original implementation.
-In the prototype, the metrics collected are not sent anywhere for storage and are only printed to standard output for debugging.
+In the prototype, the metrics collected are not sent anywhere for storage and are only printed for debugging.

 ## Excluded Components